SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 ### Q2: Data - How to store it?

-The data coming in for everyday usage is largely transactional while the reporting data is more for data analytics.
-The data is mostly structured except for the rich text notes and images.
+**Purpose** - The data coming in for everyday usage is largely transactional while the reporting data is more for data analytics.

+**Structure** - The data is mostly structured except for the rich text notes and images.

 ### A2: Data - The best Azure Services are